bdb-opensource/whitelist-executer/README.md

 ### Requirements

+- Web server:
-- Web server: IIS (tested on 7.5) with .NET 4.5 installed and registered (see [ASP.NET IIS Registration](http://msdn.microsoft.com/en-us/library/k6h9cz8h%28v=vs.100%29.aspx)).
+  - IIS (tested on 7.5) with .NET 4.5 installed and registered (see [ASP.NET IIS Registration](http://msdn.microsoft.com/en-us/library/k6h9cz8h%28v=vs.100%29.aspx)).
 May work with .NET 4.0 but not tested.
+  - SQL Server or any other EF-compatible data source.
+You should change the connection string in web.config to point to your data source.
 - Agent servers: Administrative access in order to install the agent windows service.
 - "Modern" version of Windows for both web app and agent.
 Tested on Windows 7 and Windows Server 2008R2.